-The securitisation exposures of the Group are not material (0.7% of the total RWAs at 31 December 2021) and mainly relate to the collateral management service to Collateralised Loan Obligations ("CLO") programs.
+The securitisation exposures of the Group are not material and mainly relate to the collateral management service to Collateralised Loan Obligations ("CLO") programs.
 The type of CLO that the Group is involved in is known as traditional securitisations or true sale securitisation transactions, which are established by the transfer of ownership of the securitised exposures to a securitisation special purpose entity ("SSPE").
 The securities issued by the SSPE do not represent payment obligations of the Group.